 Tidbinbilla Nature Reserve is an excellent spot to head to for the day to escape the city and get back to nature.
 The highlight is a visit to the scenic Gibraltar Falls, which tumbles 50 metres down into Gibraltar Creek.
 This lovely spot is located just west of the Canberra Deep Space Communications Centre, so you could even combine the two into a one big day trip.

-There are so many amazing places to visit around Canberra that you could never get bored.
+There are so many beautiful places to visit around Canberra that you could never get bored.
 Whether you want to get back to nature for the day, visit a country town or even go to the beach, all of this is possible as a day trip from Canberra.